TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

 * Please **test** (compile and run) your code before submitting changes!
 Ideally, provide test feedback in the PR description.
 Untested code will **not** be merged!
 * Respond if someone requests changes or otherwise raises issues about your PRs.
 * Try to figure out yourself why builds on our CI fail.
 * Make sure your PR is **up-to-date** with the rest of the code.
-Often, a simple click on "Update branch" will do the job, but if not, you must *rebase* the dev branch manually and resolve the problems on your own.
+Often, a simple click on "Update branch" will do the job, but if not, you must *rebase* your branch on the `dev` branch manually and resolve the conflicts on your own.
 You can find help [on the wiki](https://github.com/TeamNewPipe/NewPipe/wiki/How-to-merge-a-PR).
-That makes the maintainers' jobs way easier.
+Doing this makes the maintainers' job way easier.

-## Build instructions
+## IDE setup & building the app

 ### Basic setup

 NewPipe is developed using [Android Studio](https://developer.android.com/studio/).
-The setup is fairly simple:
+Learn more about how to install it and how it works in the [official documentation](https://developer.android.com/studio/intro).
+In particular, make sure you have accepted Android Studio's SDK licences.
+Once Android Studio is ready, setting up the NewPipe project is fairly simple:
-- Clone the NewPipe repository with `git clone https://github.com/TeamNewPipe/NewPipe.git` (or use your fork)
+- Clone the NewPipe repository with `git clone https://github.com/TeamNewPipe/NewPipe.git` (or use use the link from your own fork, if you then want to open a PR).
-- Open the folder you just cloned with Android Studio
+- Open the folder you just cloned with Android Studio.
-- Build and run just like you would do with any other app, with the green triangle in the top bar
+- Build and run just like you would do with any other app, with the green triangle in the top bar.

 ### checkStyle setup

 The [checkStyle](https://github.com/checkstyle/checkstyle) plugin verifies that Java code abides by the project style.
-It runs automatically each time you build the project, though to be able to view errors directly in the editor, insead of having to skim through the build output, you can install an Android Studio plugin:
+It runs automatically each time you build the project, though to be able to view errors directly in the editor, instead of having to skim through the build output, you can install an Android Studio plugin:
-- Go to `File -> Settings -> Plugins`, search for `checkstyle` and install `CheckStyle-IDEA`
+- Go to `File -> Settings -> Plugins`, search for `checkstyle` and install `CheckStyle-IDEA`.
-- Go to `File -> Settings -> Tools -> Checkstyle`
+- Go to `File -> Settings -> Tools -> Checkstyle`.
-- Add NewPipe's configuration file by clicking the upper `+` on the right
+- Add NewPipe's configuration file by clicking the `+` in the right toolbar of the "Configuration File" list.
-- Under the "Use a local Checkstyle file" label, click on `Browse` and pick the file named `checkstyle.xml` in the project's root folder
+- Under the "Use a local Checkstyle file" bullet, click on `Browse` and pick the file named `checkstyle.xml` in the project's root folder.
-- Enable "Store relative to project location" so that moving the directory around does not create issues
+- Enable "Store relative to project location" so that moving the directory around does not create issues.
-- Insert a description in the top bar, then click `Next`, then `Finish`
+- Insert a description in the top bar, then click `Next` and then `Finish`.
-- Activate the configuration file you just added by enabling the checkbox on the left
+- Activate the configuration file you just added by enabling the checkbox on the left.
-- Click `Ok` and you are done
+- Click `Ok` and you are done.

+An alternative plugin you can choose for the same job is [SonarLint](https://www.sonarlint.org/intellij), which works for both Java and Kotlin.

 ### ktlint setup

 The [ktlint](https://github.com/pinterest/ktlint) plugin does the same job as checkStyle for Kotlin files.
 Installing the related plugin is as simple as going to `File -> Settings -> Plugins`, searching for `ktlint` and installing `Ktlint (unofficial)`.
+Again, [SonarLint](https://www.sonarlint.org/intellij) exists as an alternative.

 ## Communication

 * The #newpipe channel on Libera Chat (`ircs://irc.libera.chat:6697/newpipe`) has the core team and other developers in it.
 [Click here for webchat](https://web.libera.chat/#newpipe)!
 * You can also use a Matrix account to join the NewPipe channel at [#newpipe:libera.chat](https://matrix.to/#/#newpipe:libera.chat).
-We suggest using [Element](https://element.io/) as a Matrix client, available both for phone and desktop.
+Some convenient clients, available both for phone and desktop, are listed at that link.
-* Post suggestions, changes, ideas etc. on GitHub or IRC.
+* You can post your suggestions, changes, ideas etc. on either GitHub or IRC.